Mythic-Projects/YetAnotherMessagesLibrary/repository/okaeri/FORMAT.md

     stay: 20
 ```

-But when we have multiple holders of specific type everything would be serialized as list of objects:
+When we have multiple holders of specific type everything will be serialized as list of objects:
 ```yaml
 example:
   bossbar: